BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Assessing computational reproducibility of original results

 The second approach does not report benefits and costs separately.
 With all these elements the main result from the original analysis that is comparable with the results discussed here is the NPV of 499.72 (table A12, column 3, and row 6) This result corresponds to a social internal rate of return of 40.7% (located as an inline result in the paper - also in Figure 1 - and in the appendix at table A12, column 3, and row 9).
-Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435% respectively without rounding).
+Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435%, respectively, without rounding).